Hadewych Minis

-Hadewych Minis (born 5 January 1977) is a Dutch actress.
+Hadewych Minis (born 5 January 1977) is a Dutch actress & singer.
 She won the 2013 Golden Calf for Best Actress award for her performance as Marina in Borgman and was awarded the prestigious Theo d'Or prize for her solo performance in the Dutch adaptation of Dennis Kelly's play Girls & Boys.

 She appeared in an episode of the 2025 anniversary season of the television show Wie is de Mol?.
+Minis appeared in the 2025 season of the television show The Masked Singer.